2023 Flood Insurance Minnesota

 Because of all these factors, it is difficult for property owners to know their true risk of flooding.
-FEMA admits that their flood maps only give an idea for part of the risk.
-Our recent storms are facts that it can rain anywhere within Minnesota, and you should consider getting flood coverage, so you are not uninsured when you need it most.
+FEMA admits that their flood maps only give an idea of part of the risk.
+Our recent storms are facts that it can rain anywhere within Minnesota, and you should consider getting flood coverage so you are not uninsured when you need it most.

 The average cost for Minnesota flood insurance in these Low-risk areas is $595 per year.